codeliter/codeliter-card-checker/README.md

 Please see the file called LICENSE.

 ### Contacts
-If you want to contribute to this project contact me through my mail-hackzlord@gmail.com
+If you want to contribute to this project contact me through my mail - hackzlord@gmail.com

 Demo
 ----